Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 section.settings.bed-bug-step3-block-wrapper-img1

-The BED BUG BUSTER PACKAGE SALE is affordable and easy to use.
-The heaters' internal fans makes it usable alone, however we added a fan for better convection and results.
-It's best suited for spot-treating areas (400 square feet or less) in residences and businesses with 15 amp circuits.
+The Bed Bug Buster Package is affordable and easy to use.
+Its internal fans make it usable alone, and we added an extra fan for better convection and results.
+It is best suited for spot-treating areas of 400 square feet or less in residences and businesses with 15 amp circuits.

 section.settings.bed-bug-step3-block-wrapper-img2